-There is a wealth of evidence supporting the use of statins to reduce the risk of (ASCVD).
-Based on this, the American College of Cardiology/American Heart Association issued new in 2013.
+There is a wealth of evidence supporting the use of statins to reduce the risk of atherosclerotic cardiovascular disease (ASCVD).
+Based on this, the American College of Cardiology/American Heart Association issued new cholesterol guidelines in 2013.
 They recommend statins as a preventive measure for people ages 40 to 75 years with elevated LDL-cholesterol levels and a higher 10-year risk of developing ASCVD.

 There were initial concerns that the new guidelines would result in millions of new patients taking statins and suffering adverse side effects.
 Fortunately, the risks related to statins are usually not severe, and for most patients the benefits likely outweigh the risks.

 Here are some common side effects and what to consider if you are thinking about taking statins to keep your cholesterol readings at healthy levels.

 Muscle symptoms such as pain, soreness and weakness commonly are reported by patients taking statins.
 More severe side effects, such as myopathy (muscle weakness) and rhabdomyolysis (a breakdown of muscle tissue that can cause kidney damage), occur infrequently and are rarely serious or life-threatening.

 Although statin use has been associated with an increased risk of developing diabetes, the incidence is low.
 While a meta-analysis evaluating 90,000 patients showed that treating 255 patients for four years resulted in one additional case of diabetes, the same statin therapy prevented 5.4 vascular events.
 These events included nonfatal MI (heart attacks) and death from coronary heart disease.